 The reality is that businesses—not to mention government regulations—rarely stand still.
 Chances are good that your screening needs have changed over time.
 It’s also possible that you’re setting up your employment screening policies for the first time.

-At GoodHire, we offer national, state, county, and federal criminal checks, motor vehicle records checks, drug screening, credit reports, and ongoing alerts, among many other screening services, to give you the flexibility to customize your screening program to your industry and the specific roles you’re trying to fill.
+At GoodHire, we offer national criminal background checks, state, county, and federal criminal checks, motor vehicle records checks, drug screening, credit reports, and ongoing alerts, among many other screening services, to give you the flexibility to customize your screening program to your industry and the specific roles you’re trying to fill.

 If you need to check those records, you can easily add these searches to any GoodHire employment screening packages.
 If you’re not interested in those searches, you can spare yourself the expense.